-India is pushing forward with domestic 5G New Radio standards with the goal of supporting its Make in India program.
-In late 2019, India's TSDSI submitted their own candidate 5G New Radio specifications to the ITU IMT-2020 evaluation process.
+India is pushing forward with domestic 5G standards, known as "5Gi", with the goal of supporting its Make in India program and eliminating ICT imports.
+In late 2019, India's TSDSI submitted their own candidate 5G New Radio specifications to the ITU IMT-2020 evaluation process, and they were deemed to be sufficiently detailed by the ITU in November 26, 2020.
 These specifications use a modulation technique known as $\pi/2$ BPSK to address Low-Mobility-Large-Cell (LMLC) scenarios that TSDSI says is important for rural India.
-These techniques deviate significantly from the harmonized Global Core Specification (GCS) developed within 3GPP.
-If India succeeds in mandating the use of this standard in India, it will fracture the telecommunications equipment market and dramatically slow the deployment of 5G in India as carriers will be unable to easily iterate on their existing equipment.
+These techniques deviate significantly from the Global Core Specification (GCS) developed within 3GPP, and they are not interoperable with mobile phones, chipsets, and RAN vendor gear leveraging globally harmonized standards.
+If India were to succeed in mandating the use of this standard in India, it would fracture the telecommunications equipment market and dramatically slow the deployment of 5G in India as carriers would be unable to easily iterate on their existing equipment.